vhh-project/vhh_archaivist_headless/baseline_vespa_app/README.md

 The output for each relevant document, i.e. which fields are displayed and in which manner, can be configured via attributes in the schema fields.
 For example, the body field currently has the 'summary' attribute set to 'dynamic', which returns a relevant text snippet from the document body with matching words highlighted accordingly.
 To return the full document body, this attribute has to be removed.

 #### Synonyms
 As an additional step in the translation process, we look for synonyms of specific (currently English) phrases and multilingual aliases contained in [word2word_api/wikidata-aliases.txt](../word2word_api/wikidata-aliases.txt).
-Any found synonyms also are returned in the response and consequently used for extenting the initial query.
+Any found synonyms also are returned in the response and consequently used for extending the initial query.

 File format for synonyms: main-phrase \<tab> synonym 1 \<tab> synonym 2 \<tab> synonym 3 \<tab> ...